-AOTTP will tag at least 120,000 fish across the Atlantic during 5 years, using a range of conventional and electronic tags.
-Additionally the Programme will collect, collate and analyze tag-recapture data for the three most important tropical Atlantic tuna species (skipjack, big-eye, and yellowfin).
+AOTTP will tag at least 120,000 tropical tuna fish (mostly bigeye, skipjack and yellowfin) across the Atlantic during 5 years, using a range of conventional and electronic tags.
+Additionally the Programme will collect, collate and analyze tag-recapture data.
 All the data collected will be stored in databases maintained by the ICCAT Secretariat and used to improve the estimation of key parameters needed for input to stock assessments.
 Fisheries scientists from Atlantic coastal states will be trained in tagging, data collection and the use of tag-recapture data in stock-assessment models.

-Focal countries will be Ghana, Ivory Coast, Senegal, Republic of South Africa, Venezuela, Trinidad and Tobago, Brazil, EU-Spain (Canaries), EU-Portugal (Azores), Cape Verde and the USA.
-Commercial bait-boats will be used for most of the tagging work since long-line and purse-seine gears are known to cause more stress to the fish and increase fish mortality rates.
-Since there are no baitboats working off the North American east coast, AOTTP will depend on cooperation with recreational game fishers, to tag fish in that area.
+Focal countries will be Ghana, Côte d’Ivoire, Senegal, Republic of South Africa, Venezuela, Trinidad and Tobago, Brazil, EU-Spain (Canaries), EU-Portugal (Azores), Cabo Verde and the USA.
+Commercial baitboats (also known as pole & line vessels) will be used for most of the tagging work since longline and purse seine gears are known to cause more stress to the fish and increase mortality rates.
+Since there are no baitboats working off the North American east coast, ICCAT AOTTP will depend on cooperation with recreational game fishers, to tag fish in that area.

 The project is being coordinated by Doug Beare (email@example.com) based at ICCAT HQ in Madrid.